chec/commerce.js/docs/00_Getting_started.md

 ##### Client side

 The public key is to be used with requests that don't require any sensitive actions or data to be retrieved.
 The Commerce.js SDK includes all client side endpoints, so you can use them quickly and easily in your client-facing projects.
-An example would be to list your products from `product` endpoint.
+An example would be to list your products from the `product` endpoint.

 #### Secret keys

-##### To be used with server side code.
+###### To be used with server side code.
 These API keys have the power to access sensitive data such as receipts and order data.
+Authenticating with the secret key will give you read and write access to the below resources.

 | Read & write |  |
 | -------------------- | ----------- |